johnhalloran321/atlassian-agent/README.md

 ## Example use
 In a standalone terminal, run the following command and leave the terminal open:

     npx -y mcp-remote https://mcp.atlassian.com/v1/sse

 Start the ollama server in a separate terminal:

     ollama serve

 In a separate terminal, start the chat session by running: streamlit run atlassian_agent.py

+### Chat example
+An example request, with specific instructions about writing a Confluence page about bears:
 ![Example chat session](assets/bears_confluence_request.png)

+and the resulting confluence page:
 ![Example generated Confluence page](assets/bears_confluence.png)

 ## Troubleshooting